nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The find module mechanism is facilitated by `FindModCommand` and `FindModCommandParser`.
-It allows users to search for modules based on their respective attributes which are the module code, module name and instructors teaching the module.
+It allows users to search for modules based on their respective attributes which are the module code, module name and instructors of the module.
 It uses `ModelManager#updateFilteredModuleList(Predicate p)` which is exposed in the Model interface as `Model#updateFilteredModuleList(Predicate p)`.
-The method updates the current module list and filters it according to the given predicate which will then be reflected accordingly in the GUI.
+The method updates the active semester module list and filters it according to the given predicate which will then be reflected accordingly in the GUI.

 The following sequence diagram shows how the find module by module attributes operation works: